AyhamAsfoor/Anti_Virus_V1.4/README.md

 - progressbar: Tool for displaying progress bars in the console.
 - PyFiglet: Library for generating ASCII art text.
 ## License
-This project is distributed under the MIT License.
+This project is distributed under Apache 2.0.
 Feel free to use and modify it according to your needs.